plasmodic/ecto/doc/source/overview/cells.rst

   -- Egon

 You might be thinking these kinds of things...
-Well the registration with ecto occurs in the macro :cmacro:`ECTO_CELL`.
+Well the registration with ecto occurs in the macro :c:macro:`ECTO_CELL`.
 This macro
 does some amount of extra fanciness, but in the end it takes your struct and does something similar to the following simplified example: